DreamOfTheRedChamber/leetcode/README.md

 | T(n) = 2T(n/2) + O(1) | Tree traversal      |  O(n) |
 | T(n) = 2T(n/2) + O(n) | Merge sort      |    O(nlogn) |
 | T(n) = T(n-1) + O(n)  | Selection sort      |  O(n^2) |

+* Recursive vs iterative solutions
+  - Recursive algorithms can be very space inefficient.
+Each recursive call adds a new layer to the stack.
+If the algorithm recurses to a depth of n, it uses at least O(n) space.
+  - All recursive algorithms can be implemented iteratively, although sometimes the code is more complex.
+  - Before diving into writing recursive code, ask myself how hard it would be to implement iteratively and discuss tradeoffs with your interviewer.

 * Problems to consider: <a id="algorithms-recursion-problems-to-consider"></a>
   - What does the recursive function do?